martyjuliani/cipher-translator/README.md

 # Cipher translator

-An example web application for translation Morse cipher.
+An example of web application for translation Morse cipher.
 It is implemented with using Spring boot and Vaadin frameworks.

 Source files are available on GitHub https://github.com/martyjuliani/cipher-translator.

 ## Prerequisites

-The project can be imported into the IDE of your choice, with Java 11 installed, as a Maven project.
+The project can be imported into the IDE of your choice as a Maven project with Java 11 installed.

 ## Project Structure

 The project is following the standard [Maven project layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
-To compile the entire project, run "mvn clean install" in the project root.
+To compile the entire project, run `mvn clean install` in the project root.

 ## Public REST API
  - POST http://localhost:8080/cipher-translator/translations with request body with text to translate